edwardcrompton/twitter-friends/readme.md

 Create a database file for sqlite:

-`storage/databases/twitter.sqlite`
+`touch storage/databases/twitterfriends.sqlite`

-From the project root:
+From the project root on the homestead machine:

 `composer install`